South Iceland Activities and Adventures

 Aurora Borealis viewing at Hotel Rangá

-Northern Lights, or also known as the aurora borealis, are a leading trademark at Hotel Rangá.
-The hotel is in a geographical region that has very favorable conditions for viewing the Northern Lights.
-Although there is never any guarantee of seeing this wonderful natural phenomena – the hotel is one of the best places in Iceland to experience the aurora.
-See our Aurora Page with more information.
+The Northern Lights, also known as the Aurora Borealis, are one of Hotel Rangá's major features.
+The hotel is in a geographical region that has very favourable conditions for viewing the Northern Lights.
+Although there is never any guarantee of seeing this wonderful natural phenomenon, the hotel is one of the best places in Iceland to experience the Aurora Borealis.
+See our Aurora Page for more information.

-Iceland has sometimes been called a bird watchers paradise.
-This activity has the advantage that it cost nothing once you reach a suitable spot.
+Iceland has sometimes been called the bird watcher's paradise.
+This activity has the advantage of costing nothing once you reach a suitable spot.
 Large colonies and breeding grounds are found in various places throughout the country.
-The most frequently-seen sea birds on the towering cliffs along the Icelandic coast are the common guillemot, Brunnich's guillemot, the razorbill, the puffin, the kittiwake, and the fulma.
+The most frequently seen sea birds on the towering cliffs along the Icelandic coast are the common guillemot, Brunnich's guillemot, the razorbill, the puffin, the kittiwake, and the fulma.

 Cave Exploration in Iceland

-Iceland has a large number of beautiful caves, both caves shaped by volcanic activity and and glacial ice caves.
+Iceland has a large number of beautiful caves, both caves shaped by volcanic activity and glacial ice caves.
 Some of Iceland's caves are easily reached.
-It is strongly recommended that travelers go on organzied tours with experienced cave exploration guides and not embark on cave exploration without proper guidance or experience.
+It is strongly recommended that travellers go on organized tours with experienced cave exploration guides and not embark on cave exploration without proper guidance or experience.

-Dogsledding in Iceland is a fun activity and provides a unique opportunity to mix an adventure and sightseeing experience into one.
+Dog sledding in Iceland is a fun activity and provides a unique opportunity to mix an adventure and sightseeing experience.
 It's time to discover the picturesque beauty of winter in Iceland – and the fun of dog sledding.
-This is also a favorite actvitiy for children.
-Dog sledding is available all year round, pending snow and weather conditions.
-In the summer dogsledding is available at the Langjökull glacier in South Iceland.
+This is also a popular activity for children.
+Dog sledding is available all year round, pending on snow and weather conditions.

-From Bakki or Hella airports fly over the volcano Mount Hekla and see the nearby glaciers from above, take a trip to the Westman islands or even to Akureyri/Myvatn in the north.
-A truly marvelous experience.
+Fly from Bakki or Hella airports over the volcano Mount Hekla and see the nearby glaciers from above or take a trip to the Westman Islands.
+A truly marvellous experience.
 Availability is entirely dependent on weather conditions during the summer months.
 Inquire about prices to enjoy this splendid luxury activity.

 Fresh Water Fishing

-Hotel Rangá sits on the banks of one of Iceland's best salmon rivers, East-Rangá River, with other fine salmon rivers in the area.
-Salmon fishing is highly popular in Iceland, expensive and rivers are booked well in advance.
-There are several rivers and lakes in South Iceland were fishing for arctic char and brown trout is available.
+Hotel Rangá sits on the banks of one of Iceland's best salmon rivers, East-Rangá River.
+Salmon fishing is highly popular and expensive in Iceland and rivers are booked well in advance.
+There are several rivers and lakes in South Iceland where fishing for arctic char and brown trout is available.
 Inquire with the hotel.

 Helicopter Sightseeing Tours

-See Iceland from a birds eye view from above and really get a taste of this exquisite landscape and the vastness of the interior.
+See Iceland from a bird's eye view and get a real taste of the exquisite landscape and the vastness of the interior.
 Helicopter sightseeing tours and charter flights are available.
-One of the most popular sightseeing flights include a close up view of the Eyjafjallajökull glacier and volcano, the magnificent Icelandic highlands with glaciers, volcanoes and geothermal areas.
+The most popular sightseeing flights include a close-up view of the Eyjafjallajökull glacier and volcano and the magnificent Icelandic highlands with glaciers, volcanoes and geothermal areas.

 Horseback Riding in South Iceland